tomsch420/probabilistic_model/book/queries.md

 fig.show()
 ```

-We can see that conditioning on the event that the sepal length is between 6 and 7 cm, the resulting distribution is a zoomed in version of the original distribution.
+We can see that conditioning on the event that the sepal length is between 6 and 7 cm, the resulting distribution is a
+zoomed in version of the original distribution.
 The resulting type of distribution is not a Gaussian distribution anymore, but a truncated Gaussian distribution.
 The probability of the event that the sepal length is between 6 and 7 cm is now $100\%$.
-Since the truncated Gaussian is a much more complicated object than the ordinary Gaussian distribution, you can read more about it [here](https://probabilistic-model.readthedocs.io/en/latest/examples/truncated_gaussians.html).
+Since the truncated Gaussian is a much more complicated object than the ordinary Gaussian distribution, y
+ou can read more about it [here](https://probabilistic-model.readthedocs.io/en/latest/examples/truncated_gaussians.html).

 ```{code-cell} ipython3
 distribution.probability(event)